October 1, 2024

 • Arson

-• VAWA crimes, which includes any incidents of domestic violence, dating violence and stalking.
+• VAWA crimes, which include any incidents of domestic violence, dating violence and stalking

-• Hate crimes which involve any of the above-mentioned offenses, and, in addition, any incidents of larceny-theft, simple assault, intimidation, and any other crime involving bodily injury, or destruction/damage/vandalism of property that were motivated by bias.
-Hate crimes will be reported by the following applicable category of prejudice: those crimes that manifest evidence that the victim was intentionally selected because of the victim’s actual or perceived race, gender, religion, sexual orientation, ethnicity, disability, national origin or gender identity.
+• Hate crimes that involve any of the above-mentioned offenses, and, in addition, any incidents of larceny-theft, simple assault, intimidation, and any other crime involving bodily injury, or destruction/damage/vandalism of property that were motivated by bias.
+Hate crimes will be reported by the following applicable category of prejudice: those crimes that manifest evidence that the victim was intentionally selected because of the victim’s actual or perceived race, gender, religion, sexual orientation, ethnicity, disability, national origin, or gender identity

 • Any other offense that the Director of Security Services designates would benefit the campus community.